 It means that you’re a team player, and what hiring manager doesn’t want a team player working for them?
 It also shows that you’re happy to share your skills and expertise with others: this is an attractive leadership quality.

-A love of learning will often translate into a number of other valuable skills; an openness to change and an interest in continuing to improve your skills and expertise.
-Employers just love employees who are interested in developing themselves further.
+A love of learning will often translate into other valuable skills; an openness to change and an interest in continuing to improve your skills and expertise.
+Employers love employees who are interested in developing themselves further.